-Choose fresh fruits instead of sweet snacks such as cookies, cakes and chocolate.
+Choose fresh fruits instead of sweet snacks such as cookies, cakes, and chocolate.

-Counselling and psycho-social support
+Counseling and psycho-social support

 While proper nutrition and hydration improve health and immunity, they are not magic bullets.
 People living with chronic illnesses who have suspected or confirmed COVID-19 may need support with their mental health and diet to ensure they keep in good health.
-Seek counselling and psycho-social support from appropriately trained health care professionals and also community-based lay and peer counselors.
+Seek counseling and psycho-social support from appropriately trained health care professionals and also community-based lay and peer counselors.

 Staying at home during the COVID-19 pandemic is challenging for everyone, and the increased anxiety (and boredom) can cause people to abandon their healthy eating intentions and snack on whatever is around.
 But with a little thought and planning, you can continue to make good food choices and maybe even boost your mood and immune system.